 We didn’t see anyone until we got on to the Cathedral Rock Trail (~6 people) and then it started to feel fairly crowded on the Pacific Crest Trail (~20 people).
 This area is definitely one of the hotspots on the heat map of Washington recreation.

 One highlight near Cathedral Pass, we encountered Arrow whom I’d met in February at the ALDHA West winter ruck at Cascade Locks.
 He was hiking southbound on the PCT!
-For all the thousands of people hiking long-distance trails these days, the trail community is still a small world.
+For all the thousands of people hiking long-distance trails these days, the trail community can still feel like a small world.

 We retraced our steps back to the PCT.
 Went back over to the eastside of Cathedral Pass and found a stealth camp spot in a grove of mountain hemlock.
 Tent up to keep the mosquitoes out.
-We had dinner on the nearby ridge looking out to Hyas Lake, Trico, Granite Peaks, and the Paddy Go Easy peaks.
-The peaks glowed pink in the sunset.
+We had dinner on the nearby ridge looking out to Hyas Lake, Trico, the Granite Peaks, and the Paddy Go Easy peaks.
+The peaks glowed pink with sunset colors.
 We talked of trips taken up these mountains, places still to explore, and where we want to go again.
 We plan to be in the mountains for a long time to come.